ErikBird/blog/src/pages/posts/post-4.md

 layout: ../../layouts/MarkdownPostLayout.astro
 title: 'The AI/Logic Sandwich: Navigating Optimization in Software Design'
 pubDate: 2025-03-27
-description: "Exploring the intersection of AI, logic, and software design, this blog post examines how explicit knowledge and structured approaches can drive innovation in the AI revolution.
-By drawing parallels between natural optimization and software development, the author reveals insights into creating more effective technological solutions."
+description: "Exploring the intersection of AI, logic, and software design, this blog post examines how explicit knowledge and structured approaches can be leveraged in the AI revolution."
 author: 'Erik Schwan'
 image:
     url: '/images/posts/logic-ai-sandwich.webp'